Earthfiredrake/SWL-Cartographer/README.md

   + Localized waypoint labels (to be converted to tooltips)
   + Waypoints for KM anima wells as test set

+## Testing and Further Developments

+Initial feedback has provided the following suggestions:
++ Mouse coordinates should be clearly displayed someplace obvious
++ Map zooming should be a feature if at all possible
++ Current default window size is still too large, 1600x900 resolution cuts things off
++ I should consider moving some releases to Curse as well, once things are at a level of quality I'm content with (LoreHound's probably there)

 As always, defect reports, suggestions, and contributions are welcome.
 They can be sent to Peloprata in SWL (by mail or pm), via the github issues system, or in the official forum post.

 Source Repository: https://github.com/Earthfiredrake/TSW-Cartographer